cnkeats/Commander/README.md

 - Create a suggested maco-navigation route
 - Inform the Commander of the cost of macro-navigations
 	- Jumping to Hyperspace means that you won't be able to re-supply until reaching your destination, turn around and go back, or are met by another ship.
-	- Jumping to Hyperspace takes Power
+	- Jumping to Hyperspace takes Power and uses up Fuel
 	- Investigate large obstacles in your path
 - Navigate the Ship around small to medium obstacles like asteroids and debris
 - Land the Ship
+- Engage long and short-range Scanners
 - Request Power for the Engine
+- Request Power for the Scanners
 - Request supplies

 Your perks are as follows: